Dealing with complaints about the PIRC

 3. Handling an Anonymous Complaint

 We value all complaints.
 This means we treat all complaints including anonymous complaints seriously and will take action to consider them further, wherever this is appropriate.
 Generally, we will consider anonymous complaints if there is enough information in the complaint to enable us to make further enquiries.
 If, however, an anonymous complaint does not provide enough information to enable us to take further action, we may decide not to pursue it further.
-Any decision not to pursue an anonymous complaint must be authorised by the Director of Operations.
+Any decision not to pursue an anonymous complaint must be authorised by either the Commissioner, Director of Operations or Head of Corporate Services.

-If an anonymous complaint makes serious allegations, we will refer it to an appropriate member of the Heads of Department Group (HDG) immediately.
+If an anonymous complaint makes serious allegations, we will refer it to an appropriate member of the Senior Management Team (SMT) immediately.

 If we pursue an anonymous complaint further, we will record the issues as an anonymous complaint on the complaints system.
 This will help to ensure the completeness of the complaints data we record and allow us to take corrective action where appropriate.